-Panasonic G1 versus Panasonic G7
+Panasonic G1 vs G7

-The Panasonic Lumix DMC-G1 and the Panasonic Lumix DMC-G7 are two digital cameras that were revealed to the public, respectively, in September 2008 and May 2015.
+The Panasonic Lumix DMC-G1 and the Panasonic Lumix DMC-G7 are two digital cameras that were announced, respectively, in September 2008 and May 2015.
 Both the G1 and the G7 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The G1 has a resolution of 12 megapixel, whereas the G7 provides 15.8 MP.
+The G1 has a resolution of 12 megapixels, whereas the G7 provides 15.8 MP.

-Body comparison: Panasonic G1 vs Panasonic G7
+Body comparison: Panasonic G1 vs G7

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G7 is somewhat larger (3 percent) than the Panasonic G1.
 Moreover, the G7 is markedly heavier (14 percent) than the G1.
 In this context, it is worth noting that neither the G1 nor the G7 are weather-sealed.